superelitist/OnlineEventsRedux/readme.md

 	- By excruciating trial-and-error.
 No.

-[4ab3a4a2] CHANGELOG
+CHANGELOG
 --------------------

  1.0	- Umm...

-[8eaae8e2] CREDITS
+CREDITS
 ------------------

 * Plastic Tangerine
 	- Created the original mod on which this work is based.
-If not for you including your source, I never would have tried something like this.
+Plastic Tangerine, if not for you including your source, I never would have tried something like this.
 So thank you, very much.
 * Alexander Blade
 	- Created Script Hook V. Plus I, like Plastic Tangerine, appropriated code from his SDK.
 * xiaohe521